orkunispir/nexmon_csi/README.md

 # Getting Started
 ### Prepare Raspberry Pi
-* Burn [Raspbian Buster Lite 2021-01-1](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-01-12/2021-01-11-raspios-buster-armhf-lite.zip) onto an empty SD card.
+* Burn [Raspbian Buster Lite 2020-08-20](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2020-08-24/) onto an empty SD card.
 You can use [Etcher](https://www.balena.io/etcher/).
 * [Create an empty file called `ssh`](https://www.raspberrypi.org/documentation/remote-access/ssh/), without any extension, on the boot partition of the SD card.
 * [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/) into the Pi via Ethernet.
-* With `sudo raspi-config`, set WiFi Country, Time Zone, and then Expand File System.
+* With `sudo raspi-config`, set WiFi Country to US, set your Time Zone, and then Expand File System.
 * Reboot when asked to.

 ### Install dependencies
 Install dependencies.
+Do **not** run _apt upgrade_, that will change the kernel.
+Only kernels upto version 5.4 are compatible with Nexmon at the time of writing.

 * `sudo apt update`
-* `sudo apt upgrade`
+* `sudo apt install git libgmp3-dev gawk qpdf bc bison flex libssl-dev make automake texinfo libtool-bin tcpdump tmux libncurses5-dev`
 * `sudo reboot`

-* `sudo apt install raspberrypi-kernel-headers git libgmp3-dev gawk qpdf bison flex make automake texinfo libtool-bin tcpdump tmux`
+### Get Kernel Headers
+As 5.4.51 is an older release, the headers available with apt are out of sync with the kernel.
+So we get them using the [rpi-source project](https://github.com/RPi-Distro/rpi-source).

+* `sudo wget https://raw.githubusercontent.com/RPi-Distro/rpi-source/master/rpi-source -O /usr/local/bin/rpi-source && sudo chmod +x /usr/local/bin/rpi-source && /usr/local/bin/rpi-source -q --tag-update`
+* `rpi-source`
 * `sudo reboot`

 ### Install Nexmon and Nexmon_CSI